trigaten/Learn_Prompting/docs/basics/zero_shot_cot.md

 Zero Shot Chain of Thought (Zero-shot-CoT) prompting (@kojima2022large) is a follow up to CoT prompting (@wei2022chain) which introduces an incredibly simple zero shot prompt.
-They find that by appending the words "**Let's think step by step**" to the end of a question, LLMs are able to generate a chain of thought that answers the question.
+They find that by appending the words "**Let's think step by step.**" to the end of a question, LLMs are able to generate a chain of thought that answers the question.
 From this chain of thought, they are able to extract more accurate answers.